kristinabog/planet-fit/README.md

         * When you enter the website, the first thing you will see is a motivational picture and a header that triggers motivation to sign up.

     2. As a Visitor, I want to be able to easily navigate throughout the site and find the information I am looking for.
-        * At the top of each page there is a clean navigation bar, every link speaks for itself to which section it will take you.
+        * At the top the page there is a clean navigation bar which is fixed, every link speaks for itself to which section it will take you.
         * As it is a single scrolling page, you can easily scroll through the website and see all the content on one page.

     3. As a Visitor, I want to easily find information on all the services the gym offers.
-        * In the 'Our services" section you will find everything the gym offers in seperate boxes with suitable information.
+        * In the "Our services" section you will find the services the gym offers in seperate boxes with their information.

     4. As a Visitor, I want to find a time table for when they offer certain classes in which I am interested in.
-        * In the schedule section, you will find a table where you can find at what time all the offered classes are held.
+        * In the "Schedule" section, you will find a table where you can find at what time all the offered classes are held.

     5. As a Visitor, I want to find the location and their time schedule.
         * In the footer or when clicking on 'Contact' in the navbar.